On L\'evy processes conditioned to avoid zero: Abstract

 \section{Abstract}

-The purpose of this paper is to construct the law of a L\'evy process conditioned to avoid zero, under the sole assumptions that the point zero is regular for itself and the L\'evy process is not a compound Poisson process.
-Two constructions are proposed, the first lies on the method of $h$-transformation, which requires a deep study of the associated excessive function; while in the second it is obtained by conditioning the underlying L\'evy process to avoid zero up to an independent exponential time whose parameter tends to $0.$ The former approach generalizes some of the results obtained by Yano \cite{Yano10} in the symmetric case, while the second is reminiscent of \cite{Chaumont-Doney05}.
-We give some properties of the resulting process and we describe in some detail the alpha stable case.
+The purpose of this paper is to construct the law of a L\'evy process conditioned to avoid zero, under mild technicals conditions, two of them being that the point zero is regular for itself and the Lévy process is not a compound Poisson process.
+Two constructions are proposed, the first lies on the method of $h$-transformation, which requires a deep study of the associated excessive function; while in the second it is obtained by conditioning the underlying L\'evy process to avoid zero up to an independent exponential time whose parameter tends to $0.$ The former approach generalizes some of the results obtained by Yano \cite{Yano10} in the symmetric case and recovers some of main results in Yano's work \cite{Yano13}, while the latter is reminiscent of \cite{Chaumont-Doney05}.
+We give some properties of the resulting process and we describe in some detail two examples: alpha stable and spectrally negative Lévy processes.

 \textbf{MSC}: 60G51 60G18 60J99\\ \textbf{Keywords}: L\'evy processes, excessive functions, excursion theory.